 Tragically, these sunscreen chemical-driven viruses replicate until the algae explode, spreading viruses into surrounding coral communities.
 The resulting bleaching – and death – of the coral can happen in as little as four days.

-And all it takes is a very small dose of sunscreen to set off this underwater viral epidemic.
+And all it takes is a very small amount of chemical sunscreen to set off this underwater viral epidemic.

 Fortunately, there's a much better option than chemical-laden commercial sunscreens… for you and the environment.

-The ingredients in my sunscreens are specially designed to not only help protect your skin from potentially harmful rays, but also to nourish and moisturize your skin.
+We’ve carefully formulated our products to not only help protect your skin from potentially harmful rays but also to nourish and moisturize your skin.
 Best of all, none of the ingredients are harmful to you, your family or the environment.

 - NO parabens or artificial fragrances